5 Steps to Giving Your Blog Clarity and Focus

 3 – Use the 3-second rule.
 If someone that doesn’t know you arrives on your blog, how long will it take them to figure out what the blog is about?
 If it takes longer than 3 seconds, assume they will leave.
 This again, is where the tagline can really help you, because when we arrive at a new blog, we immediately look for the blog’s title/tagline, and then any pictures.
 If we are confused by the title/tagline, and don’t see any pictures of the blogger, we will probably leave.

 4 – Keep your sidebars clean.
-On a lot of the blogs we’ve reviewed so far, the sidebars have been a hot mess.
+On a lot of blogs the sidebars are a hot mess.
 In fact on some, the fancy widgets etc are actually throwing off the formatting of the entire blog.

 When it comes to the sidebars, think about how the content/information/widgets you put there will help you reach your blog’s goals.
 You will have a TON of options for adding stuff to the sidebar(s), but that doesn’t mean you should.
 Less is often more when it comes to sidebars.
 Remember, the content is the star of the blog, don’t make it take a backseat to flashy widgets and such on the sidebar.